fraser-lab/fraser-lab.github.io/courses/methods_2023/index.md

 **Background:**

 Fluency in multiple biophysical methods is often critical for answering mechanistic questions.
 Traditionally, students are exposed to the fundamentals of multiple techniques through lectures that cover the theory prior to exposure, for some, in analysis or data collection during lab rotations.
 However, this structure means that only students that rotate in specific labs gain hands-on-exposure, which could limit adventurous experiments in future years.
 To train the next generation of biophysicists at UCSF, we have decided to alter this traditional structure by creating  “Macromolecular Methods”, a class that places emphasis on playing with data.
 We have designed Macromolecular Methods to be a team-based class where students develop their own analysis of real data that, in non-pandemic years, they have collected.
+The goal of this course is to provide students sufficient exposure to major methods in biophysics to enable them to pursue these more fully in their independent research.

 **Course Description:**